-Our Minnesota lawyers have helped thousands car accident victims.
-If you need help after an accident, contact our attorneys and see what they can do to help you.
+Our Minnesota personal injury lawyers have helped thousands car accident victims get compensation, including many multimillion-dollar settlements.
+If you need help after an accident to get the best possible auto insurance settlement, contact our attorneys and see what they can do to help you.

 After being involved in a car accident in Minnesota, you may be entitled to sue for compensation for the following:

 - Emotional distress